cristianoliveira/pono/README.md

 ## Why?

-Because gnu stow almost does what I want, but not quite.
-I wanted a simpler tool that could manage symlinks for multiple packages with a single configuration file.
-I need to be able to toogle links on demand to apply different configs.
+Because [GNU stow](https://www.gnu.org/software/stow/) does almost what I wanted, but not quite.
+I wanted a simpler tool that could manage symlinks for multiple packages independent of the source file structure, using a flat configuration.
+I also need to be able to toogle links on demand to apply different configs.

 ## Demo